Purpose of this exercise

 • cases/queries.php Multiple scalar subqueries failed with "more than one row returned."
 Fixed by converting = (SELECT …) to EXISTS (SELECT 1 …) in 3 places, and adding LIMIT 1 to 4 others.

 • airbrake.php The Airbrake PHP library throws a fatal exception if projectKey is an empty string.
-Blanked to a no-op stub — notifyAirbrake() still exists but does nothing in local dev.
+Blanked to a no-op stub — notifyAirbrake() still exists but does nothing in demo.

 • photo.php Fake-user image check (Q-prefix student IDs) moved before the session check so avatar images serve without a valid Pharos session — needed by Present's photo proxy.